intel/nauta/docs/user-guide/advanced/customlibs.md

 ## Modifying Existing Draft Packs

 The draft packs are located in the `nctl_config` folder.
 Navigate to `.draft/packs` folder to list existing packs.
-The default pack used by _nctl_ client is `tf-training-tfjob`.
+The default pack used by _nctl_ client is `tf-training-single`.
 Edit the _Dockerfile_ located in selected pack to make necessary changes.

 Example _Dockerfile_: